A Guide to Botanicals Filtration

 Applies to: Producers looking to filter ethanol-based botanical extracts.
 It details the steps involved, discusses equipment and media choices, and provides options for filtration setups depending on batch size and throughput.

 While botanicals filtration is a newer market category, many of the same tried and true applications, techniques and solutions can be applied that have been around for decades.
-Filtration equipment and media options for ethanol-based botanical extracts can seem overwhelming at first glance.
-The options laid out below are based on the real-world trials and tribulations of Scott Labs' suppliers and customers, and our quest for continually improving the efficiency and filtrate quality of many gallons of precious extracts.
-Find here our recommendations for filtration steps, equipment, media, and setup.
+The options laid out in this article are based on the real-world trials and tribulations of Scott Labs' suppliers and customers, and our quest for continually improving the efficiency and filtrate quality of many gallons of precious extracts.
+This article details:

 The first consideration in the filtration of botanical extracts is removal of plant material.
 With the goal of achieving a brightly polished product, this step is important for two reasons: